Spatialproteomics: an interoperable toolbox for analyzing highly multiplexed fluorescence image data

 Abstract

-We demonstrate spatialproteomics on a set of images of reactive lymph nodes or different forms of B cell Non-Hodgkin lymphomas (BNHL) from 132 patients.
-We showcase an end-to-end analysis from raw images to statistical characterization of cell type composition and spatial distribution across indolent and aggressive lymphomas.
-Furthermore, we show how spatialproteomics can process gigapixel whole slide images.
-Altogether, we propose spatialproteomics as an easy-to-install, easy-to-learn, comprehensive toolbox for constructing powerful end-to-end image analysis solutions for highly multiplexed immunofluorescence imaging.
+We demonstrate spatialproteomics on images of reactive lymph nodes and B cell Non-Hodgkin lymphomas (BNHL) from 132 patients.
+We showcase an end-to-end analysis from raw images to statistical characterization of how cell type composition and spatial distribution vary across indolent and aggressive lymphomas.
+Furthermore, we show how spatialproteomics can process Gigapixel whole-slide images.

 Type